thomashope/thomashope_xyz/README.md

 Just replacing the files should be enough, no need to modify the html unless something is broken.

+## Publishing

+You can connect to Fastmail file hosting via WebDAV on Mac via finder, or Windows from Explorer by following [these instructions](https://www.fastmail.help/hc/en-us/articles/1500000277882-Remote-file-access)

 ## TODO

 * try get the shell scripts to work on both windows and mac
 * figure out how to do auto building on windows
 * some kind of tip jar button
+* improve 404 page
+	* fancy glitch css on 404 text
+	* suggest wayback machine archive link
+	* suggest git repo link
+* try out cloudflare analytics https://www.cloudflare.com/web-analytics/
+* make script to publish on windows
+* try unifying serve and publish scripts on windows and mac using python?